februaryInk/Senior-Project/README.md

 # Sass Style Guide
 ---

+Sass should be **predictable**, **reusable**, and **clean**.

 - Use classes rather than ids, because id specificity is difficult to overcome.
 Reserve ids for jQuery selection.
 - Do not add a tag qualifier on top of a class selector - for example, `a.affirmative` - except in cases where a class should behave differently based on the tag it is applied to.
 In general, the class will be good enough and the tag qualifier just uses additional processing time.
 - Use nesting as minimally as possible.
 In particular, try to follow the Inception Rule and limit nesting depth to 4 levels.
+Class or id selectors should almost **NEVER** be nested; the styling gained by applying a class and espcially an id should be as predictable as possible, and modifying these selectors based on their location in the DOM counteracts this basic rule.
 - Put each selector on its own line, with the last one followed by the opening curly brace.
 - Put each rule on its own line.
 - Put the closing curly brace on its own line.